-The Company continues to be impacted by the Canterbury earthquakes that occurred in 2010 to 2011, as well as the aftershocks experienced in 2012.
-The Company's reinsurance arrangements have significantly mitigated the gross costs attributable to the Canterbury earthquakes.
-To further mitigate the uncertainty of the gross costs attributable to the earthquakes, effective 1 January 2016, IAG NZ purchased adverse development cover (ADC) which provides \$900 million of additional protection.
-The Canterbury earthquakes have adversely impacted the reported underwriting profit by \$22.8 million (2017 - \$3.9 million).
+In the previous year the Company was further impacted by the Canterbury earthquakes that occurred in 2010 to 2011.

+The NZ Group's reinsurance arrangements have significantly mitigated the net costs attributable to the Canterbury earthquakes.
+To further mitigate the uncertainty of the net costs attributable to the earthquakes, effective 1 January 2016, IAG NZ purchased adverse development cover (ADC) with \$335m remaining of additional protection as at 30 June 2019.
+The Canterbury earthquakes adversely impacted the previous year's reported underwriting profit by \$22.8 million.